Mexican ruling party insiders fear embattled president a liability

 "We can't carry on as before or we're going to lose the presidency," said one PRI federal lawmaker, speaking on condition of anonymity, with an eye on the next presidential election in 2018.

-As recently as November, the PRI was way ahead of its closest rival, the centre-right National Action Party (PAN), according to polling firm Buendia & Laredo.
+As recently as November, the PRI was way ahead of its closest rival, the center-right National Action Party (PAN), according to polling firm Buendia & Laredo.

 It said the PRI then had 42 percent support, with the PAN back on 23 percent.
 By mid-February, the PRI had slipped to 30 percent while the PAN had risen to 26 percent.